michaelblyons/SublimeText-DashDoc/README.md

 1. Select the `sublime-text.docset` in the `out` folder.
 1. Optionally change the keyword.
 1. Repeat for `out/sublime-merge.docset`.

-It may be possible to just double-click `sublime-text.docset`, but that hasn't been tested.

 ###  Install a local folder to Zeal